dns-prefetch/DMZ/Cybersecurity/IncidentResponse/OCI-data-safe.md

 Since Data Safe uses SQL\*Net to connect to target databases, it supports a wide range of distribution channels, including **Oracle FastConnect**, **Azure ExpressRoute**, **AWS Direct Connect**, and **Google Cloud Interconnect (GCS)**.
 While a Libreswan VPN tunnel across the internet may be an option for development or proof-of-concept environments, it is not recommended for production use.
 Configuring a VPN between Oracle Cloud and your customer premises equipment (CPE) introduces additional complexity and may introduce security risks, even with in-flight encryption.
 Furthermore, for SQL\*Net connections to a target database, the database must be accessible via a public endpoint on the internet, which is generally an impractical use case.

 In practice, the optimal configuration for Data Safe involves using a direct **SQL\*Net** connection to the target database within Oracle Cloud, secured via an **mTLS/NNE** tunnel.
 This ensures that the connection never traverses the internet, providing a more secure and efficient setup.
 This should be the preferred approach for all direct SQL\*Net connections.

+**Data Safe** assists in defining and enforcing audit policies for each target database, while also managing the data retention lifecycle for the **UNIFIED_AUDIT_TRAIL** table.
+Effective retention management is crucial, as high-traffic databases can generate a large volume of audit records that eventually need to be purged.
+A standard SQL `DELETE` statement may not be efficient enough to keep up with the removal of these records, so implementing a table partitioning strategy is recommended to improve performance and streamline the retention process.

 ### How Oracle Data Safe Connects to Oracle Database to Read the `UNIFIED_AUDIT_TRAIL`